 5) Email the Chair of the MPT/PhD program to register your intent on applying to the MPT/PhD program and attach the following documentation:

 - a one-page summary describing your research experiences

 - a curriculum vitae outlining education and research credentials.
 This can also include honours and awards, volunteer experience, as well as a list of published papers and scientific presentations

 - a brief overview of the research you are interested in conducting during your doctoral studies (250-word maximum)

 As part of the MPT admissions process, all potential applicants must undergo the Multiple Mini Interviews (MMIs), which are typically held in early March each year.
 Selection of interview candidates is based on the GPA calculation.

-A limited number of applicants interested in the MPT/PhD program will undergo an additional panel interview to be held on the day before the MMIs.
+A limited number of applicants interested in the MPT/PhD program will undergo an additional panel interview to be scheduled around the MMIs.
 Selection of interview candidates is based on academic and research qualifications.

 Note that applicants not accepted into the MPT/PhD program may still enroll into the MPT or PhD program alone if offered a space in either program.